 I’ve tried a lot of high calorie energy bars and protein bars in my search for good trail nutrition.
 Over time I’ve settled on a few favorites for their nutritional value, taste, and ability to pack a massive number of calories into a small amount of space.

 Below I’ll show you my favorite bars for powering epic long days outside, whether on foot, bike, or however you like to move.
 I’ll also tell you what I think their pros and cons are, lay out key nutrition information, and compare them by the numbers so you can choose the best high calorie protein bar for your outdoor (or indoor) nutrition needs.

-But first, what makes a protein bar good for backpacking?
+But first, what makes a protein bar good for hiking and backpacking?

 High calorie.
 A strenuous backpacking trip is no time to go on a calorie-deficit diet.
 Backpackers usually have trouble carrying enough food to meet their daily energy expenditure anyway.
 The last thing you want to do is make a difficult trip even harder by depriving your body of the fuel it needs to get the job done.